 Dolch Sight Words List

-The Dolch Sight Words List from the 1930s makes up about 80% of the words children third grade and younger read daily.
+The Dolch Sight Words Lists, grouped by grade level, makes up about 80% of the words children third grade and younger read daily.

 Fry Sight Words List

 The second 100 Fry sight words make up about 50% of the words a child reads daily.
-It was created in the 1950s by Dr. Edward Fry.
+Dr. Edward Fry created this list in the 1950s and updated in 1980.

 Should Children Memorize Sight Words?